GPDC/CryptRelay/README_miniupnp.md

-********** Linking / including in Netbeans 8.1*******
+****** to include / link in Netbeans 8.1 ************

-For building in a linux environment ( not Netbeans!):
+To build in a linux environment (not Netbeans!)
-1. Navigate to the miniupnp folder you extracted.
+1. navigate to miniupnp-1.9 folder

-2. type in the command line: make or it could be: gmake it depends on what you have.
+2. in the command line type: make or gmake, depending on what you have

-Once it is built you will want to include it in your program:
+To include in Netbeans:

-1. File -> project properties -> build-> compiler-> c++ compiler -> include directories -> navigate to and select the miniupnp-1.9 folder.
+1. File->project properties-> build-> c++ compiler-> include directories-> navigate to miniupnp-1.9 folder and select the folder.

-2. File -> project properties -> build-> Linker-> Additional Library Directories -> navigate to and select the miniupnp-1.9 folder.
+2. File-> project properties-> build-> linker-> additional library dependencies-> navigate to miniupnp-1.9 folder and select the folder.

+3. File->Project properties->build->linker->libaries->Add Library File-> navigate to the miniupnp-1.9 folder, and select the libminiupnpc.a file.